 Situated in the central Pinellas County, Florida- latitude 27.57 North and longitude 82.48 West - on the west side of Tampa Bay and is the smaller of the three largest cities that make the Tampa Bay area.
-According to the 2006 census estimates, the population within the 25 square mile track is 107,742 people with a population density of 4,301/mile².
+The population within the 25 square mile track is estimated to be about 115,000 people with a population density of about 4,500 people per square mile.

 Historically, the area had been the home of an Indian tribe called Tocobagan.
 In 1835 during the Seminole wars, the U.S. army constructed Fort Harrison as an outpost on a bluff in the harbor.
 The first settlements can be traced back to 1841, after Fort Harrison was established.

 It was first incorporated in the year 1891.
 With the building of Belleview Biltmore Resort and Spa by Henry B. Plant in 1897, so begin its fame as a popular tourist destination.
 This resort was added to the U.S. National Register of Historic Places in 1979.